Gangadharkuratti/Day-1_python-course/README.md

   - program to find the area of rectangle
   - program to find the area of triangle
   - program to find the area of square

+## completed (Day_9)
+  - practice set 9 ✅

+## programs
+  - program to find the square of a number
+  - program to find the cube of the number
+  - program to find the a average of the numbers
+  - program to covert celsius to fahrenheit